 At the end of last year, the fund had over $775 billion in assets.
 The Office of Personnel Management estimated at that time that the total would continue to grow and would reach $806 billion by the end of 2011.

 Your TSP Assets and the Federal Debt

 The actual impact on these assets is more clearly displayed in the TSP G fund figures.
 Here is a chart showing assets held by the Thrift Savings Plan’s G fund from January 2011 through June 2011.
 The G fund typically goes up each month.
-As you can see from this chart, that was the pattern again this year until May.

 What has happened to the securities held by the TSP?